oceanprotocol/ocean-node/docs/Storage.md

 Compute-to-Data jobs can upload their output archive to a remote backend instead of keeping it only on local node disk.

+Alternatively, results can be stored as individual files in a node persistent-storage bucket via the `outputBucketId` start parameter — see [persistent storage](./persistentStorage.md#using-a-bucket-for-compute-job-outputs).
+The two options are mutually exclusive.

 ### How it works

 1. You build a `ComputeOutput` JSON object with: